 I once read somewhere that past performance doesn’t indicate future results, or something.
 Is that true?
 Hopefully it is, considering some of my past performances.

-But play both sides.
-Which is what we’re doing.
+Short term cycles have entered down phases.
+But this looks like a consolidation, not a top.Here’s why and what to do about it.
 Follow the money.
 Find the profits!Liquidity is money.
 Regardless of where in the world that money originates, eventually it flows to and through Wall Street.
 So if you want to know the…

 Scheduled liquidity data has told us for a couple of months that October would be bullish.
 That played out like a charm in terms of the technical analysis last week.
 We also know that liquidity only gets more bullish this week.
 The technical picture confirms that outlook.
 We must give the bullish factors the benefit of the doubt.

 My stock pick screens confirm that.
 I’m adding 7 picks from those screens this week, 5 long and 2 short.
 That will leave 13 open picks, including 11 longs, and the 2 new shorts.

 Mixed cyclicality has led to a rangebound market.
 There’s no sign that that will change this week.
 But look out if it does!

 An up day on Monday would confirm that the short term downtrend is broken.
 This report gives you the key support and resistance levels, and what to expect if they’re broken.
 I’ve added 8 chart picks, 5 longs and 3 shorts, to take advantage of a move either way.
 Follow the money.
 Find the profits!Liquidity…